-A queue definition defines some optional properties, it can be completed by properties, naming or security elements:
+A queue definition defines some optional properties, it can be completed by JNDI or security elements:

 - name: the Joram's internal name for the queue. - serverId: unique identifier of location server.
-If not set the queue is created on the server the administrator is connected. - dmq, threshold: Dead Message Queue settings for the queue. - nbMaxMsg: Maximum of pending messages in the queue. - className: the real class name of the MOM's destination.
+If not set the queue is created on the server the administrator is connected. - dmq, threshold: Dead Message Queue settings for the queue. - NbMaxMsg:

+className: the real class name of the MOM's destination.
 By default a simple queue, org.objectweb.joram.mom.dest.Queue.